Todmy/binance-mcp/README.md

 ## Configuration

-Configure the server through VSCode settings.
-Add the following to your `.vscode/settings.json`:
+Configure the server by providing your Binance API credentials:

 ```json
 {